glubbdubdrib/lazygrid/README.rst

 specified; for such data sets, it fetches the characteristics of their latest version; it saves in a local cache file the properties of such data sets, so that experiments can be easily reproduced using the same data sets and versions.
+You will find the list of downloaded data sets inside ``./data/<datetime>-datalist.csv``.

 The ``load_openml_dataset`` method can then be used to download the required data set version.